 Storing your inactive files and other records at an offsite facility comes as a package deal.

 One of it’s most attractive advantages is the fact that once stored, you never have to worry about shredding again since providers will do it for you as part of their storage service.

-Some facilities have an in-house industrial shredder while others partner with a service, but either way when it comes to factoring in shredding and disposal costs, the bill instead falls to storage providers.
+Some facilities have an in-house industrial shredder while others partner with a service, but when it comes to factoring in shredding and disposal costs, the bill falls to storage providers instead.

 Offsite Storage and Shredding Benefits